• Skip to primary navigation

 This soup is pure gold.
 Apart from the looks (it is good-looking, right?), it is suuuuper healthy with NO cream, cheese, or milk.
 And..it is yum!
 Cauliflower is a versatile veggie for sure, but I was honestly a tad skeptical about how it would taste in a soup especially without any dairy to overcome the blandness.
 Well, that little voice in my head was silenced when I put the first spoonful of soup in my mouth.
 It tasted rich and savory and absolutely lovely!

 If you like basking in soupland at all times of the year like I do, have a peek at these other soup recipes too.
-My favorites are minestrone, mulligatawny, and chicken and wild rice.
+My favorites are vegetable soup with pasta and beans, mulligatawny, and mushroom soup.

 Ingredients